Tanguy Nianzou: Bayern Munich

 On 1 July 2020, Bundesliga club Bayern Munich announced the signing of Nianzou on a four-year deal.
 He made his debut in a 3–1 league win against VfB Stuttgart on 28 November.
 On 12 December, Nianzou suffered a muscle injury, and was ruled out for one to two months.
 The injury was lingering from a previous injury that occurred at the beginning of the 2020–21 season.
 His return proved to come later than expected, as he appeared as a substitute in a 1–1 draw to Union Berlin on 10 April 2021.
+On 19 March 2022, he scored his only goal at the club in a 4–0 win over Union Berlin.

 Sevilla

 On 17 August 2022, Nianzou signed a five-year contract with Spanish club Sevilla.
 Two days later, Nianzou made his debut against Real Valladolid.
 On 11 October, he scored his first Champions League goal in a 1–1 away draw against Borussia Dortmund.
+On 14 January 2023, he scored his first La Liga goal in a 2–1 away defeat against Girona.

 International career

 Nianzou is a French youth international.
 He was part of French squad which reached semi-finals in 2019 UEFA European Under-17 Championship.

-He was an important part of French team which finished third at 2019 FIFA U-17 World Cup.
-He started all seven matches of France in the tournament and scored the equaliser in his team's 6–1 pre-quarter win against Spain.
+He was an important part of the French team which finished third at the 2019 FIFA U-17 World Cup.
+He started all seven of France's matches in the tournament and scored the equaliser in his team's 6–1 quarter-final win against Spain.